JetBrains/intellij-sdk-docs/tutorials/custom_language_support/line_marker_provider.md

 * The first pass is for all elements visible in the Editor window,
 * The second pass is for the rest of the elements in the file.

-If providers return nothing for either area, the line markers are cleared.
+If providers return nothing for either area, the line markers get cleared.
 However, if a method like `actionPerformed()` is not completely visible in the Editor window (as shown in the image above,) and `MyWrongLineMarkerProvider()` returns marker info for the `PsiMethod` instead of `PsiIdentifier`, then:
 * The first pass removes line marker info because whole `PsiMethod` isn't visible.
 * The second pass tries to add a line marker because `MyWrongLineMarkerProvider()` is called for the `PsiMethod`.